-Trends in land use patterns, travel behaviour and population growth indicate increased pressure on the region’s transportation system to move more and more people.
+Trends in land use patterns, travel behaviour and population growth indicate increased pressure on the region’s transportation system.
 The option to expand road networks is limited by the region's built and natural environment.
 A change in approach from the traditional reliance on single occupancy vehicle travel is needed.
-The geography, form of land use and weather in the CRD is generally well suited to use of active transportation and transit.
-While the CRD has traditionally had comparatively high transit and active transportation mode share rates relative to other cities in Canada, these rates have remained static in recent years.
+The geography, weather, and form of land use in the CRD is generally well suited to use of active transportation and transit.
+While the CRD has traditionally had comparatively high transit and active transportation mode share relative to other cities in Canada, these rates have remained static in recent years.
 The region continues to advance new transit and active transportation investment to make sustainable transportation more accessible to more people.

 Salt Spring Island Transportation